Death of Slobodan Milošević: 12 March

-An autopsy was held in the Netherlands; its preliminary results found that Milošević had died of myocardial infarction, the scientific term for a heart attack.
+An autopsy was held in the Netherlands; its preliminary results found that Milošević had died of myocardial infarction, the medical term for a heart attack.
 The Tribunal warned that it was impossible to rule out poisoning at the time of their statement, as the toxicological tests had not been completed.
 The Tribunal had denied Milošević's request for travel to Russia for specialist medical treatment.
-He planned to appeal against this decision, saying that his condition was worsening.
+He planned to appeal this decision, saying that his condition was worsening.
 Shortly before his death, Milošević complained about wrong medical treatment to Russian Foreign Minister Sergey Lavrov.
 The Russian Foreign Ministry confirmed that it received the letter from Milošević with his medical complaints.
 In the letter as provided by Milošević's lawyer Zdenko Tomanović, Milošević complained that he was being given a drug used against tuberculosis and leprosy, and that it was done in secrecy and without him (Milošević) knowing anything about it.
-In his hand written letter to Russian Foreign Minister Sergey Lavrov, Milošević said he never used any drugs on his own, nor he was ill and in need to take medicines:
+In his hand written letter to Russian Foreign Minister Sergey Lavrov, Milošević said he never used any drugs on his own, nor was he ill and in need of medicine:

-Milošević complained, in the same letter, that even though the medical report containing information about the fact the drug against leprosy was found in his blood dated from 12 January, he had only found out and received the report four days earlier before his death.
+Milošević complained, in the same letter, that even though the medical report containing information that the drug used to treat leprosy was found in his blood dated from 12 January, he had only found out and received the report four days earlier.
 The same was reported later by former pro-Milošević Montenegrin President Momir Bulatović, who was due to testify for Milošević's defence.
 According to Bulatović, Milošević had stopped taking the drug and consequently was afraid of being poisoned.
 In his letter, Milošević motivated his desire to be treated in Russia (by "Russian physicians, who rank among the most respected physicians in the world"), saying that:

 Lawyer Zdenko Tomanović told reporters that his client had feared Milošević was being poisoned and cited the aforementioned letter, as well as the medical report two months before his death, according to which Milošević's blood contained rifampicin - a drug that is normally used to treat leprosy and tuberculosis and which would have neutralized some of the effects of Milošević's medicines for his high blood pressure and heart condition.
 Tomanović said he had made a formal request for the autopsy to take place in Moscow.
 The Tribunal rejected the request, allowing instead a pathologist from Serbia to attend the autopsy.
 In his statement, Tomanović said: "I demanded protection for Slobodan Milošević over his claims that he was being poisoned.
 I still haven't received any reply and that's all I have to say at this time."